 Instead of team or individual status, the emphasis should be on collective results.
 Awesome teams will ensure that all members, regardless of their individual responsibilities or areas of expertise, are doing whatever they can to help the team accomplish its goals.

 In addition, the team must believe that the results are achievable.
-In other words, according to Lencioni, author of The Five Behaviors of a Cohesive Team™, if the members of the team do not truly believe in the team’s ability to achieve an overarching goal, they will go rogue to save their individual career.
+In other words, according to Lencioni, author of The Five Dysfunctions of a Team, if the members of the team do not truly believe in the team’s ability to achieve an overarching goal, they will go rogue to save their individual career.

 A Team that is Not Focused on Results